selmain/stat2120-cheat-sheet/2120pythoncs.md

 ```python
 data.loc[0:5, 'Column']
 ```
-> `loc` indexes are inclusive.
-In this case, this would include rows 1 through 6, not 1 through 5.
+> `loc` indeces are inclusive.
+In this case, this would include rows 0 through 5, not 0 through 4.

 #### Using column index (iloc)
 ```python